microsoft/microsoft-ui-xaml/specs/xaml-backdrop-api.md

 ## Window.SystemBackdrop property

-_This also applies to `Popup.SystemBackdrop` and `FlyoutBase.SystemBackdrop` properties_
+_This description also applies to `Popup.SystemBackdrop` and `FlyoutBase.SystemBackdrop` properties_

-Set a `SystemBackdrop` to apply that backdrop to this `Window`.
+Sets a `SystemBackdrop` to apply that backdrop to this `Window`.

 This backdrop is what will render behind the content specified in `Window.Content`.
-If the content is opaque, this backdrop will have no visible effect.
+If all of the content is fully opaque, this backdrop will have no visible effect.

 The following example creates a Window with a Mica backdrop.